sholvoir/loca-v/README.md

 # LocaV

 LocaV is a visualization tool of ancestral analytics result data.
-Which accept ancesstral analytics result data file (csv/tsv format) as input and draws images of each sample.
+Which accept ancestral analytics result data file (csv/tsv format) as input and draws images of each sample.
-The images use colors to present the ancestral soure of the gene snippet.
+The images use colors to present the ancestral source of the gene snippet.

 ## Usage

 1. Please make sure the **JRE 8 or above** be installed well.
-2. Download the software from http://4dgenome.com/download/locav.zip and extract it to a folder.
+2. Download the software from <http://4dgenome.com/download/locav.zip> and extract it to a folder.
 3. The executable scripts are in the "bin" folder, you can add this directory to your PATH or use full path to run it.
 4. Run the software with the following command:
     ```bash
     [path/]plotp|plotc [options]
     ```
-    "plotp" is used to plot whole genome image of sigle person.
+    "plotp" is used to plot whole genome image of single person.
-    "plotc" is used to ploting a single chromosome of multi people for comparing.
+    "plotc" is used to plotting a single chromosome of multi people for comparing.
-5. If you want to get more information of *options* of the command line, use followinng command to get help:
+5. If you want to get more information of *options* of the command line, use following command to get help:
     ```bash
     [path]plotp|plotc --help
     ```